stojad/ToyRobotChallenge/README.md

 info: Microsoft.Hosting.Lifetime[0]
       Content root path: C:\Users\David\source\repos\ToyRobotChallenge\ToyRobotChallenge.Service
 ```
-3. In any web browser, visit the path `/swagger` to the local listening URL (e.g. [http://localhost:5291/swagger](http://localhost:5291/swagger)) to access the Swagger UI.
+3. In any web browser, visit the path `/swagger` relative to the local listening URL (e.g. [http://localhost:5291/swagger](http://localhost:5291/swagger)) to access the Swagger UI.
 4. Expand any of the actions and use 'Try it out' to issue commands.

 ## Configuration